Coast Guard, Department of Homeland Security (DHS).

-The Coast Guard is establishing a temporary safety zone on the St. Clair River, Port Huron, MI.
-This zone is intended to restrict vessels from a portion of the St. Clair River during the Port Huron Float-Down.
-Though this is an unsanctioned, non-permitted event, this temporary safety zone is necessary to protect spectators and vessels from the hazards associated with river tubing and Float-Down events.
+The Coast Guard is establishing a temporary safety zone for navigable waters of the St. Clair River in the vicinity of Port Huron, MI.
+This zone is intended to restrict and control movement of vessels in a portion of the St. Clair River.
+Though this is an unsanctioned, non-permitted marine event, this zone is necessary to provide for the safety of life on the navigable waters during a float down event near Port Huron, MI.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this rule, call or email Ms. Tracy Girard, U.S. Coast Guard; (313) 568-9564, Tracy.M.Girard@uscg.mil.